 DONT ANSWER: “I reject your claim that there is no scientific evidence for God.
-In fact, there is some excellent research being done in the fields of Topology, Astronomy, and even Archeology which suggest and strongly support Biblical Creation.
+In fact, there is some excellent research being done in the fields of Topography, Astronomy, and even Archeology which suggest and strongly support Biblical Creation.
 ANSWER: But for the sake of argument, let’s say there weren’t any “scientific” evidence for God.
 On your worldview, how do you suppose that “science” is supposed to work anyway, since it requires uniformity of nature, which is an impossibility given naturalism?”

 Once again, you will gain a more thorough understanding of the methodology behind presuppositionalism by reading this post, but the gist is that logic, science, and morality are ALL dependent upon the existence of the Christian God.
 Therefore, when one attempts to argue against God, but uses notions only available because God exists, he is living a life of contradiction and absurdity.

 This is a perfectly faithful application of Proverbs 26:4-5.
 Near the beginning of this post, I told you that I would show you where the Bible commands, demonstrates, AND endorses the presupposing of God in apologetic encounters.
 I have just shown you the Bible’s command.

 The Bible’s endorsement of this notion has already been discussed when we looked at 1 Peter 3:15.
 We ought to be ready to give an answer, but only after we have sanctified God in our hearts.